annlew/BCsupport/doc/compile_link/compile_exercise.rst

    module load buildenv-intel/2023a-eb
    make

 What is the difference?
-You might want to check the module investigation exercise :ref:`here <modules>` You should now have a working executable.
+You might want to check the module investigation exercise :ref:`here <modules>`.
+You should now have a working executable.
 Try to run:

 .. code-block:: text